-&lt;sup>5 Class 1 Shares Series 5 were redeemed and delisted from the Toronto Stock Exchange (the "TSX"), effective December 19, 2021.

-&lt;sup>b Class 1 Shares Series 7 and Series 23 were redeemed and delisted from the TSX, effective March 19, 2022.
+Class 1 Shares Series 5 were redeemed and delisted from the Toronto Stock Exchange (the "TSX"), effective December 19, 2021.
+Class 1 Shares Series 7 and Series 23 were redeemed and delisted from the TSX, effective March 19, 2022.
 Class 1 Shares Series 21 were redeemed and delisted from the TSX, effective June 19, 2021.

 Until revoked, the Limited Recourse Trustee of the Limited Recourse Trust has waived its right to receive any and all dividends on the Class 1 Shares Series 27, the Class 1 Shares Series 28, and the Class 1 Shares Series 29.
-Until such waiver is revoked by the Limited Recourse Trustee of the Limited Recourse Trust, no dividends are expected to be declared or paid on the Class 1 Shares Series 27, the Class 1 Shares Series 29.
+Until such waiver is revoked by the Limited Recourse Trustee of the Limited Recourse Trust, no dividends are expected to be declared or paid on the Class 1 Shares Series 27, the Class 1 Shares Series 28 or the Class 1 Shares Series 29.

-The 2022, 2021 and 2020 dividends on the Common Shares, the Class A Shares and the Class 1 Shares were paid quarterly in March, June, September and December.
+The 2023, 2022 and 2021 dividends on the Common Shares, the Class A Shares and the Class 1 Shares were paid quarterly in March, June, September and December.